 Depending on how you’re arriving in the Yukon, it’s important to plan appropriately.
 Whether you’re travelling by air or by car, you’ll need to be prepared to meet a few requirements at your point of entry.

 Some of the Yukon’s communities are rural and remote.
-At this time of heightened health risk, travel to Yukon communities outside Whitehorse and Dawson City is best done in a safe, respectful and limited fashion.
-Try to bring as much with you as possible to limit the need for stops when you are travelling around and always practice the 6 steps to staying safe.
-Finally, please be aware that some Yukon communities may have stations set up on the highway and will ask for your personal information and travel plans when you enter their communities.
+At this time of heightened health risk, travel to Yukon communities outside Whitehorse is best done in a safe, respectful fashion.
+Always practice the 6 steps to staying safe and please be aware that some Yukon communities may have stations set up on the highway and will ask for your personal information and travel plans when you enter their communities.

 Before travelling to any Yukon community, check Yukon.ca for specific travel advisories in that area.